Within 24 hours, a pair of wildly different Trump speeches

 Later in the speech, Trump said Americans aren’t defined by the color of their skin, the size of their paycheck or their political party.

-Since Kelly took over last month as chief of staff, he has ousted lightning-rod chief strategist Steve Bannon and hard-charging communications director Anthony Scaramucci while limiting dissenting voices, restricting access to the president and steering the president toward a desired outcome on key decisions.
+Since Kelly took over last month as chief of staff, he has ousted chief strategist Steve Bannon and communications director Anthony Scaramucci.
+He has limited dissenting voices, restricted access to the president and steered the president toward a desired outcome on key decisions.

 He has urged Trump to more closely follow a game plan.
 But Trump’s broadside against the “damned dishonest” media, which he says is out to get him, was one of several detours he took from remarks prepared for the Phoenix rally.
 Trump unabashedly acknowledged that his own advisers had urged him to stay on message, and that he simply couldn’t.